 The National Insurance Contribution (NIC) is the country’s national social security program that comes out of payroll.
 Employers typically contribute 13.8%, on top of the total compensation, and employees contribute 12%.

-What UK Payroll Options Are Available for Companies?
+UK Payroll Options for Companies

 Companies looking to expand and hire employees abroad can choose from two UK payroll options: